zhangzheheng12345/Lightest/README.md

 * `TIMER(sentence)` runs the sentence provided, and returns how long did the sentence spend running. (*It returns type `clock_t`, ms*)
 * `AVG_TIMER(sentence, times)` runs the sentence provided `times` times, and then returns the average time.

-### Testing configurations

-Create a file called `lightest.config` in which director the binary file placed.
-Lightest will automatically parse this file as an INI file, but actually section labels are not needed.

-At present, there is only one property supported.
-Add `case_report = true` in `lightest.config` so that lightest will give a case report in each case, or there will be no case reports provided.

 ## Caution